flipay/code-challenges/README.md

 ### Requirements

 The scope of the challenge is to build the application or library to able to determine the rate of buying and selling from the Coinbase Pro cryptocurrency exchange.
 Comparing rate is not included in the scope.
-And it possible that new exchanges can be added later on.
+And the new exchanges can be added later on.

 The application will receive these input